Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Continuously learning PMoE model with various cases introduced progressively

 \subsection{Stage 3: Modelling corner-induced anisotropy}

 Finally, the model encounters the square duct flow at $Re=2500, 5693$.
+This case is driven by a volumetric body force, with cyclic inlet and outlet boundaries and no-slip walls on all duct surfaces.
 This case is physically distinct due to the secondary motions in the corner region, which are impossible for linear eddy viscosity models.
 The training data are obtained from published DNS simulations \citep{pinelli2010SquareDuct3500,vinuesa2018SquareDuct}.
-The Reynolds number is based on the half edge length $h=D/2$ of the square duct and the bulk velocity $U_b$ as shwon in figure~\ref{fig:flow_regimes}(d).
+The Reynolds number is based on the half edge length $h=D/2$ of the square duct and the bulk velocity $U_b$ as shown in figure~\ref{fig:flow_regimes}(d).

 The PMoE-S2 router yields a confidence of $56.7\%$ as presented in table \ref{tab:training_process}, again triggering expansion.
-A new expert 3 $E_3$ is then trained to predict the non-linear stress coefficient $C_{cr1}(\boldsymbol{x})$ in the QCR formulation in equation \ref{QCR_equation}.
-The same network architecture and tools as in \textsection~\ref{sec:separation} are used, so we will not repeat the description here.
+A new expert 3 $E_3$ is then trained to predict the non-linear stress coefficient $C_\mathrm{cr1}(\boldsymbol{x})$ in the QCR formulation in equation \ref{QCR_equation}.
+The details are elaborated in Appendix \ref{appC}.
 As shown in the figure~\ref{fig:experts}(d), the trained expert model successfully captures the generation of secondary flow, while the baseline SA model is unable to calculate the secondary flow.
-The final model, PMoE-S3, achieves a recognition confidence of $97.0\%$ for this regime.
+The final model, PMoE-S3, achieves a recognition confidence of $97.0\%$ for this regime (as represented here by square duct flow).